 There are two variants of the Python code.
 First, is for the Raspberry Pi.
 It's where I focused coding time, as it made sense to generate training images using the same hardware (PiCamera) as would be used for production.
 However, I've a simpler desktop version which uses OpenCV and a webcam.

-For the Raspberry Pi and desktop versions you will need the following:
+For the Raspberry Pi and desktop versions you will need the following: * Python 3.7 -- this should be standard on Raspbian Buster.

-On the desktop you will need opencv, it can be installed using:
+On the desktop you will need opencv , it can be installed using:

 pip install opencv

-In both cases you will need the custom class ramps_control, if you clone the repository and run your script from the ./turn_table directory, that should be handled for you.
+In both cases you will need the custom class ramps_control , if you clone the repository and run your script from the ./turn_table directory, that should be handled for you.

 What's it Do?